 Premiums are billed in three installments, generally on the Autumn, Winter, and Spring quarterly bills.
 Regardless of which quarter a student enters the University, the Spring Quarter premium provides coverage from the start of Spring Quarter through August 31.
 Students whose first quarter of enrollment is Summer Quarter will be billed for that period’s premium on their Summer bill.

-It should be noted that students in insurance-required programs are assessed a Student Life Fee each quarter which provides access to Student Health and Counseling Services (SHCS), from where students on U-SHIP must obtain referrals to seek care (per condition, not per visit) outside of SHCS.
+It should be noted that students in insurance-required programs are assessed a Student Life Fee each quarter and students with dependents 14 and older are assessed a Dependent Life Fee each quarter.
+These fees provide access to Student Health and Counseling Services (SHCS), from where students on U-SHIP must obtain referrals to seek care (per condition, not per visit) outside of SHCS.
 Without a referral, a $50 non-referral fee will be reflected on the student’s U-SHIP bill for each appointment provided outside of SHCS.
 Exception: If a student is residing more than 50 miles from the Hyde Park campus, a referral from SHCS is not required.

 For more information on the referral requirement, please refer to the U-SHIP plan brochure at: https://wellness.uchicago.edu/page/u-ship-overview